skjdghsdjgsdj/babypod-hardware/README.md

 #### Solder headers

 1. Solder the short female headers to the top of the Feather (i.e., the side with all the components on it).
 2. [Solder the short male headers to the bottom of the FeatherWing Proto.](https://learn.adafruit.com/featherwing-proto-and-doubler/assembly).
-The printed text on the FeatherWing must be on top and the headers on the bottom.
+The printed text on the FeatherWing must be on top and the long pins of the headers and their plastic retainer on the bottom.

 #### Solder connections to the FeatherWing Proto